KORINZ/nhk-news-scraper-gui/README.md

 - Generate a daily quiz for students based on the scraped article
 - Send customized text or sticker messages from a terminal interface
 - Generate quizzes and send them via LINE with GUI
+- Automatically receive (via Google Apps Script) and evaluate answers and upload them to Google Sheets

 ## Dependencies